rkumar-1/pixel-Di/README.md

 The same is the case with autonomous vehicles that google, ford, uber etc. are all busy creating!
 There are many use cases that are real-time in nature and the compute needs to happen at the edge itself resulting in a decisive action!
 This requires full utilization of the client-side compute!

 Why, even my dingy 3 years old Android mobile phone now carries a multicore CPU!
-I see Apple leveraging the mobile processor more than others, as an example with their Siri application!
+At the mobile front, I see Apple leveraging the mobile processor more than others, as an example with their Siri application!

 Why choose C++?
 ==============